COSC3020/detecting-isomorphism-kkrweb/README.md

 That, combined with the depth of recursion leads to factorial time complexity, as in the worst scenario it must cover all possible permutations of vertex mappings between the two input graphs.

+Additionally, each V! permutation within this above worst case takes O(E) work to verify all edges for required edge preservation from that of the original graph.

-Due to this, the worst case big theta time complexity of the algorithm is $Θ(V!)$.
+Due to this, the worst case big theta time complexity of the algorithm is $Θ(V! * E)$.